cipherstash/protectphp-ffi/README.md

 );
 ```

-For database-level uniqueness constraints, add a unique constraint on the `hm` response field:
+For database-level uniqueness constraints, add a unique constraint on the `hm` response parameter:

 ```sql
 CONSTRAINT unique_email UNIQUE ((email->>'hm'))